hortonworks-gallery/ambari-zeppelin-service/README.md

 - Go through 'Add service' wizard, same as above, making the below config changes:
   - Advanced zeppelin-ambari-config
     - zeppelin.setup.view = false (this ensures it does not try to build the view or download sample notebooks)
-    - zeppelin.spark.version = 1.2 (or whatever is the version of package you downloaded)

-  - Advanced zeppelin-env
-    - export SPARK_HOME=/your/spark/home (only needs to be changed if you installed your own spark version)
+    - zeppelin.spark.home = /your/spark/home (only needs to be changed if you installed your own spark version)

 - Proceed with remaining screens and click Deploy